Kaari Utrio: Personal history

 Kaari Utrio was born in Helsinki to a middle-class family.
 Her father was Untamo Utrio, who after the Winter War worked as CEO of Tammi, a Finnish publishing company.
-Her mother Meri Marjatta Utrio (née Vitikainen) worked as an editor, journalist and a translator of works into Finnish.
-There were over four thousand books (100 meters) in Utrio's childhood home in Tapiola, Espoo, and literature was greatly valued in her family.
+Her mother Meri Marjatta Utrio (née Vitikainen) was an editor, journalist and a translator of works into Finnish.
+There were over four thousand books in Utrio's childhood home in Tapiola, Espoo, and literature was valued in her family.

-Utrio became acquainted with literature at a young age, when her mother read her classics of world literature, such as Kipling and Shakespeare as bed-time stories.
+Utrio became acquainted with literature as a child, when her mother read her classics of world literature, such as Kipling and Shakespeare as bed-time stories.
 At the age of seven, the first book Utrio read by herself was a thick volume of Jokamiehen maailmanhistoria (World History for the Everyman).
-At school Utrio did well, also in composition writing, even though she did not have any plans to become a writer at the time.
-Instead she wanted to become a researcher of history.
+At school Utrio did well, especially in composition writing, even though she did not have any plans to become a writer at the time.
+Instead she wanted to become a historian.
 Carl Grimberg's Kansojen historia (History of Peoples) offered a lively description of history to the young Utrio.